Gioele-M/lap1codechallenge/README.md

-# lap1codechallenge

-- Homepage
-- Results page
-- Standard page

-### If we have time

-For Layla
-!!! - Add favicon
-!!! - Add logo

-For Gio
-!!! -result page
-!!! -download and link all images
-!!! -readme!!!

-!!!!!!!!!!!!!! no need for nodemon or watchify!!!! or Jest or Supertest :(

-readme = {

-# PokèSearch
+# Pokle - The Pokémon Search
+Pokle is a search engine for all your favourite Pokémon (actually starters gen 1 to 3)

 In order to use PokèSearch you will need to:
 - Clone this repository locally
 - Move to the directory lap1codechallenge
 - Install all dependencies with `npm i`
 - Run the server with `npm run start`
-- Now you can open a port starting
+- Now you can open the search page!
+You can either:
     - Move into the client folder and open a live server from index.html
-    - If you prefer you can directly right-click the file and choose to open it with your favourite web browser!
+    - You can directly right-click index.html and choose to open it with your favourite web browser!

-}
+## For experts
+- If you want to add pokemon locally make sure to run `npm run dev` for your API to refresh automatically
+- If you want to help us creating a test suite make sure to install the dev dependencies as the environment was already created!

+## Future improvements
-- Testing
+- Testing suite
-- Play w google API(?)